Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 \subsubsection{LPMC data}

 The second dataset is the London mode choice data compiled by \citet{jsmic.17.00018}, referred to hereafter as LPMC (London passenger mode choice).

 We use a sample of $80,943$ trips made by $31,921$ individuals.
 This dataset contains four alternatives: walking (18\%), cycling (3\%), public transport (35\%, grouping together bus and rail) and driving (44\%, grouping together private car and taxi rides).
-The data again covers a very wide range of trip distances, going from just under 100 metres to just over $40$ kilometres, with a mean distance of $4.6$ kilometres and a median distance of $2.8$ kilometres.
+The data again covers a wide range of trip distances, going from just under 100 metres to just over $40$ kilometres, with a mean distance of $4.6$ kilometres and a median distance of $2.8$ kilometres.
+This dataset covers all of London, including short-distance trips as well as journeys from one side of London to the other.

-Attributes of the alternatives used in the models include in-vehicle travel time, out-of-vehicle travel time, interchanges, and travel cost, along with two socio-demographic variables, namely car ownership and driving license status.
+Attributes of the alternatives used in the models include in-vehicle travel time, out-of-vehicle travel time, interchanges, and travel cost, along with two sociodemographic variables, namely car ownership and driving licence status.